Cardinals vs. Padres Player Props Betting Odds

 Goldschmidt Stats

-- Paul Goldschmidt has put up 139 hits with 26 doubles, 22 home runs and 68 walks.
+- Paul Goldschmidt has collected 141 hits with 26 doubles, 22 home runs and 70 walks.
 He has driven in 69 runs with 10 stolen bases.

-- Goldschmidt has picked up at least one hit in two games in a row.
-During his last five outings he is batting .353 with a double, two home runs, two walks and four RBI.
+- Goldschmidt has picked up at least one hit in three straight games.
+During his last five outings he is batting .353 with a double, two home runs, three walks and three RBI.

 Goldschmidt Recent Games